 Muslim women are taking control of their lives; from the way they meet and marry a spouse, to the way they choose to define how they practise modesty in their every day lives.
-After World Hijab Day on Saturday, we collaborated with hijab brand Orkide to ask women on muzmatch what modesty means to them.
+We collaborated with new hijab brand Orkide to ask women on muzmatch what modesty means to them.

 Here are their responses: